 It's the oldest interior design trick in the book, by adding glass, acrylic or lucite furniture to a small space visually takes up zero room but can add extra seating or storage.
 As light can travel straight through these translucent pieces they keep the space feeling open and airy but are functional too.

 See how in this apartment living room, your eye just travels straight over the glass coffee table.
 Ghost furniture means you have the potential to bring in more pieces too – the amount of furniture in this space would feel way too cluttered if it wasn't for the transparent coffee table, but as that adds zero visual bulk, more seating can be added.

-14. Hang mirrors to 'expand' a small apartment living room
+15. Hang mirrors to 'expand' a small space

 Another old hack, mirrors.
 Mirrors are a really simple way to make a small apartment living room feel bigger and brighter.
 They reflect more light around the room but they can also play the visual trick of alluding to more space, broadening the room and blurring the edges.
 We would recommend going as big as your room can handle and positioning it in a space it will easily bounce any natural light back into the room.

 Avoid gallery walls in small apartment living rooms as they can feel cluttered in a small space and instead pick one large piece of statement art that will be the focal point, as well as a distraction from the room's modest proportions.